mfranzke/loading-attribute-polyfill/README.md

 * Element.prototype.dataset
 * matchMedia

+The images are still displaying an error in the demo on IE9, as most likely (from my understanding) this browser doesn't work with the HTTPS protocol any more, but the src-attributes values are correctly rewriten after all.

 ## API

 Nothing really, just plug it in, it ~~will~~ should work out of the box.